anoduck/anoduck/README.md

 ## Anoduck: The Anonymous Duck

-*I stand with freedom of speech and the free exchange of ideas within the market place of the mind.*
+*I support freedom of speech, and the free exchange of ideas within the market place of one's mind.*

 ----------